cromero2386/laravel10-nginx/README.md

     docker-compose down

 ```
-## Test app

-Open the browser and enter http://localhost:8081/ access the laravel project
-Open the browser and access http://localhost:5173/ access the frontend
 # Considerations

 If you modify port values, verify where it is used and change it otherwise it will not work correctly.